lscribe/lol-finder/README.md

 # lol-finder
-Find all the champions of video game League of legends
+Find all the champions of League of legends.